Here is another common tendering dilemma. Should I ask tender clarification questions if I am uncertain about anything?

-Yes.
+Yes indeed!
 If you have areas of uncertainty, it is generally better to ask than have any ambiguity.

 Asking Tender Clarification Questions

-Although it isn’t often allowed, wherever possible do phone to ask your questions rather than email – a chance to start a business relationship and also to open-out the question to gain a better understanding.
+Asking by questions by phone is rarely allowed.
+It has to be by email or via a portal.
+But if it is, do phone to ask your question(s) .
+It’s a chance to start a business relationship and also to open-out the question to gain a better understanding.

 Unfortunately, if the tender documents are badly written then it is quite possible that the whole process will be painful.
-So don’t always expect that you will receive helpful responses to your clarifications questions.
+So, don’t always expect that you will receive helpful responses to your clarifications questions.
 But if that is the case, remember that all other tenders are in the same position as you.

-Tenders take a lot of time and effort so you want to maximise your chances of winning – if in doubt ask for clarification.
+Tenders take a lot of time and effort.
+So, you want to maximise your chances of winning.

 Do you always ask or not?
 How do you get on?
 Comment below please.